damnkittyworks/Local-LLMs-nonGPU-computers/intel-mac/running-llamacpp.md

     <img width="842" alt="Intel-Mac-Chat" src="https://github.com/damnkittyworks/Local-LLMs-nonGPU-computers/assets/161262078/9c5ef262-cd3c-4928-9ebf-8ff4ad97cf59">

 15. To exit the chat, go back to the Terminal window and press <kbd>Ctrl</kbd> + <kbd>C</kbd>.

+## Running llama.cpp again in the future
+The next time you want to run llama.cpp, just follow these steps:
+1. Open the Terminal application.
+2. In the Terminal window, paste the following command and press the return key: `cd llama.cpp`
+3. Next, paste the following command and press return: `./server -m ~/Models/mistral-7b-instruct-v0.2.Q4_K_M.gguf -ngl 0`
+4. Open a web browser and enter this localhost address: http://127.0.0.1:8080
+5. To exit the chat, go back to the Terminal window and press <kbd>Ctrl</kbd> + <kbd>C</kbd>.